 Sometimes, it’s just the small things that influence your conversion rate.
 Things like your headline, or font.
 Running A/B split tests on these things can help you optimize your conversion rate.

 An A/B split test is where you run two variations of something, and see what kind of results each get.

 For example, you might run two different sales pages, and see which one got more conversions.

 Here’s some examples of things you can do A/B tests on…

 Any small variable you can tweak, you should do an A/B split test on.
 You’d be surprised at how much a small tweak can change conversion rate.

-Conversion rate is an essential metric that you must track if you are to succeed in sales.
+Conversion rate is an essential metric that you must track if you are to succeed in sales and marketing.